google/grr/monitoring/grafana/README.md

-**Please note the following edge case**: the panel "API Calls Count Rate by other statuses (not SUCCESS)" inside the AdminUI dashboard will *not* show a spike in the graph given a single HTTP API call, where the status of the call is not SUCCESS.
+**Please note the following edge case**: the panel "API Calls Count Rate by other statuses (not SUCCESS)" inside the AdminUI dashboard will *not* show a spike in the graph when there is only one data point present (only a single API call of a given method was made), where the status of the call is not SUCCESS.
   This is due to the way Prometheus' function [rate()](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) works.

 First, make sure to activate the virtual environment of your GRR installtion (if you use one), and have Grafana and [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/#starting-prometheus)